cleavr/cleaverdocs/content/documentation/new-sites.md

 By default, when enabling LetsEncrypt during site creation, Cleavr will add a cert for the domain you are creating your site with.
 To add both, go to the
-**SSL** section for your site, remove the existing cert if you had one added during creation, and then add a new LetsEncrypt cert, or custom if you choose, and add both hostnames in the **Domains** entry filed.
+**SSL** section for your site, remove the existing cert if you had one added during creation, and then add a new LetsEncrypt cert, or custom if you choose, and add both hostnames in the **Domains** entry field.
 For example, add `example.com, www.example.com`.
 Use a comma to separate domains.

 Click **Activate** to add new SSL certs.